weltliteratur/vossanto/special_cases.md

   Cleveland guard LeBRON JAMES is the *new* **Michael Jordan**.
 - **new**: Leslie Carter is apparently the **new Marie Osmond**
   <!-- here "new" is the modifier? -->
+- **might turn out to be**: He said Xerox and other companies had high hopes for Internet businesses but he also said that some companies were worried that the **Internet** might turn out to be the *CB radio of the 1990s*.

 National Adjectives